 With safety as a top priority in the roofing industry, TAS has been able to maintain one of the best experience modification rates (EMR) of any roofing contractor in the industry.
 “We want our employees to go home to their families every day,” says Pinkston.

 When the recession hit in 2008, the construction industry felt the brunt of the economic downturn.
-While many companies were forced to downsize or even shut down completely, TAS was able to adapt due to its solid reputation and ability to adapt to the market.
-With the new construction market slowing down, TAS turned to service and reroofing as a specialty as many owners in the commercial sector were investing in existing real estate, rather than new facilities.
+While many companies were forced to downsize or even shut down completely, TAS was able to succeed due to its solid reputation and ability to adapt to the market.
+With the new construction market slowing down, TAS turned to service and reroofing as a specialty because many owners in the commercial sector were investing in existing real estate rather than new facilities.

 “There was not much new construction work out there so we just had to redirect our focus,” says Pinkston.
 “As a result of that, much of the work we do today is reroofing, service and maintenance.”